 Hitting the slopes is a fun way to spend your Christmas or new year holidays, and Obergurgl, ‘The Diamond of the Alps’, is one of the best places in Europe to do so.
 At 1,930m, Obergurgl is fairly high up, and snow cover is as reliable as you’ll get in Austria.
 Its slopes are also perfectly suited to beginners and advanced skiers alike.

-Obergurgl is a great winter travel spot if your idea of fun ranges from anywhere between drinking mulled wine in front of a fire, to cross country skiing through pristine snowy landscapes.
+Obergurgl is a great winter holiday destinations travel spot if your idea of fun ranges from anywhere between drinking mulled wine in front of a fire, to cross country skiing through pristine snowy landscapes.

 Germany and Austria are probably closer to mind when thinking of Europe’s best winter holidays and new year breaks, but a trip to Poland promises just as much Christmas cheer.